Administrator’s liability

 Administration agreement

-An administration agreement is a contract that defines the duties and responsibilities of a homeowners association's management company.
+An administration agreement outlines the services and responsibilities of a property management company hired by a homeowners association.

 Read more about administration agreement →